 No matter if you intend to work as an employee or plan to set up your own company in Thailand, the first thing you are required to get is a Non Immigrant Business Visa.
 Once you have it you need to apply for a work permit.
 These are the two things you need to legally take up any kind of work in Thailand.

-Even if you work online and the earnings your are generating from your website, affiliate, sales or whatever are being transferred to a Non-Thai bank account, you are supposed to obtain a business visa and a work permit.
+Even if you work online and the earnings your are generating from your website, affiliate, sales or whatever is being transferred to a Non-Thai bank account, you are supposed to obtain a business visa and a work permit.
 A lot of people say this is a grey area and officials can’t figure it out anyway but if they do (and even if the chances are almost zero percent) you will have a problem as the law clearly states if you are working in Thailand you need to fulfill the requirements.

 And even interns in Thailand that don’t receive any salary are supposed to obtain a business visa and work permit – since they are working.